Michael Phelps: Personal life

 Bob Bowman described Phelps as "a solitary man" with a "rigid focus" at the pool prior to a race, but afterward "a man incredibly invested in the success of the people he cares about".
 He states that "he's unbelievably kind-hearted", recounting Phelps' interaction with young children after practices.

 Phelps is married to former Miss California USA Nicole Johnson.
 They secretly married on June 13, 2016, and the marriage was not publicly reported until four months later.
 They met in 2007 at the ESPYs, broke up in 2008, later got back together but broke up again in 2010.
 In 2012 they started to reconcile and ultimately got engaged in February 2015.
 They have four sons together.
-The family lives in Paradise Valley, Arizona, where Phelps volunteers alongside Bowman as an assistant coach for the Arizona State Sun Devils swim team.
+The family lives in Paradise Valley, Arizona, where Phelps volunteered alongside Bowman as an assistant coach for the Arizona State Sun Devils swim team.

 As a teenager, Phelps idolized Australian swimmer Ian Thorpe and modeled his public image after Thorpe.
 Thorpe initially said that it would be highly unlikely for Phelps to win eight gold medals at the 2008 Summer Olympics in Beijing.
 Phelps used the remarks as motivation and taped the words to his locker during the Games.
 Thorpe was in the stands for the 4×100-meter medley relay, where Phelps was swimming for his eighth Olympic gold medal.
 When Phelps and his teammates captured the gold, Thorpe gave a congratulatory kiss to Phelps's mother, then gave a handshake and a hug to congratulate Phelps.
 Afterwards, Thorpe said "I'm really proud of him not just because he won eight golds.
 Rather, it's how much he has grown up and matured into a great human being.
 Never in my life have I been so happy to have been proved wrong."

 Phelps is an avid golfer, and has competed in numerous amateur and pro-am golf tournaments; he considered becoming a professional golfer after retiring from swimming.
 At the 2012 Alfred Dunhill Links Championship, a pro-am tournament in which he was paired with golfer Paul Casey, Phelps set the world record for the longest televised putt in history, sinking a putt from 159 feet away.

 Phelps has also cited Michael Jordan as a sporting idol of his, and stated that "he changed the sport of basketball".
 Phelps is also a fan of the Baltimore Ravens and stated that he found his life purpose and desire to compete in the 2016 Summer Olympics after seeking Ray Lewis's advice.

 In January 2018, Phelps revealed that he has struggled both with ADHD and depression, having contemplated suicide after the 2012 Olympics.

 His father Fred died in 2022.
 Phelps made a tributary post on Instagram for his father on October 24.

+Phelps is a minority shareholder in the Premier League club Leeds United.